MedVisBonn/bonndit/docs/readme.rst

     low-rank-k-approx -i "HCPdir/T1w/Diffusion/mdtdeconv/fodf.nrrd" -o"HCPdir/T1w/Diffusion/mtdeconv/rank3.nrrd" -r 3

-As a final step we reconstruct a fiber bundle of the right CST.
+As a final step we reconstruct a fiber bundle of the CC.
 Therefore, we supplied pregenerated seed points with initial directions \
-in the `bonndit/tests/cst-right.pts` file.
+in the `bonndit/tests/CC.pts` file.
 For more information about the file format have a look into the tracking section.

 To run the easiest version of the tractography code we run the following command:

 .. code-block:: console

-    prob-tracking -i "HCPdir/T1w/Diffusion/mtdeconv/" --seedpoints "bonndit/tests/cst-right.pts" -o "cst_unconstrained.tck"
+    prob-tracking -i "HCPdir/T1w/Diffusion/mtdeconv/" --seedpoints "bonndit/tests/CC.pts" -o "cst_unconstrained.tck"

-It uses an iterative tractography approach beginning at each seedpoint into both directions.
+It uses an iterative tractography approach beginning at each seed point into both directions.
 If no direction is specified in the seed file it will \
 use the main direction of low-rank approximation at the closest voxel.
 Now it will track iteratively into both directions.
 Each iteration steps \
 contains the following parts.
 First the fODF at the current point is interpolated trilinearly from its surrounding.
 From the fODF we are \
 calculating the low-rank approximation [3]_ and choosing the next direction probabilistically.
 Using a Runge-Kutta integration scheme \